Prosciutto is a delicious treat originating from Italy. It’s a dry-cured ham, served sliced, and it literally means “to suck out the moisture.”

-Once you’ve opened the package and started slicing, the shelf life drops to just 2 months.
+Once you’ve opened the package and started slicing, the shelf life drops to just two months.

-Plus, during that 2 months, you may need to cut off parts that are discolored or moldy, to prevent the bacteria from infecting the whole leg.
+Plus, during that two months, you may need to cut off parts that are discolored or moldy to prevent the bacteria from infecting the whole leg.

 How Long Does Vacuum-Packed Prosciutto Leg Last?

-Your vacuum-packed prosciutto leg is protected from bacteria, moisture, air, and other contaminants, so expect it to last 6 months, and maybe a little longer.
+Your vacuum-packed prosciutto leg is protected from bacteria, moisture, air, and other contaminants, so expect it to last six months and maybe a little longer.

 How To Store Prosciutto